D2C-SR: A Divergence to Convergence Approach for Real-World Image Super-Resolution: Abstract

 \section{Abstract}

 In this paper, we present D2C-SR, a novel framework for the task of real-world image super-resolution.
 As an ill-posed problem, the key challenge in super-resolution related tasks is there can be multiple predictions for a given low-resolution input.
 Most classical deep learning based approaches ignored the fundamental fact and lack explicit modeling of the underlying high-frequency distribution which leads to blurred results.
 Recently, some methods of GAN-based or learning super-resolution space can generate simulated textures but do not promise the accuracy of the textures which have low quantitative performance.
 Rethinking both, we learn the distribution of underlying high-frequency details in a discrete form and propose a two-stage pipeline: divergence stage to convergence stage.
 At divergence stage, we propose a tree-based structure deep network as our divergence backbone.
 Divergence loss is proposed to encourage the generated results from the tree-based network to diverge into possible high-frequency representations, which is our way of discretely modeling the underlying high-frequency distribution.
 At convergence stage, we assign spatial weights to fuse these divergent predictions to obtain the final output with more accurate details.
 Our approach provides a convenient end-to-end manner to inference.
 We conduct evaluations on several real-world benchmarks, including a new proposed D2CRealSR dataset with x8 scaling factor.
-Our experiments demonstrate that D2C-SR achieves better accuracy and visual improvements against state-of-the-art methods, with a significantly less parameters number.
+Our experiments demonstrate that D2C-SR achieves better accuracy and visual improvements against state-of-the-art methods, with a significantly less parameters number and our D2C structure can also be applied as a generalized structure to some other methods to obtain improvement.
+Our codes and dataset are available at \href{https://github.com/megvii-research/D2C-SR}{https://github.com/megvii-research/D2C-SR}.